Sebastián Julio

-Sebastián Ignacio Julio Muñoz (born 26 December 1996) is a Chilean footballer who plays as a striker for Luis Ángel Firpo in the Primera División de El Salvador.
+Sebastián Ignacio Julio Muñoz (born 26 December 1996) is a Chilean professional footballer who plays as a striker for Salvadoran Primera División club Águila.

 Club career

 A product of Deportes Santa Cruz youth system, Julio made his professional debut in the 2016 season.
 In his homeland, he also has played for Deportes Colina, previously AC Colina, Fernández Vial, Independiente de Cauquenes and Deportes Iberia.
 With AC Colina, he got a promotion to the Segunda División Profesional in the 2018 season, and scored two goals in the first win of the club in a professional league in the 2019 season, under the name of Deportes Colina.

-In 2023, he moved abroad and signed with Luis Ángel Firpo in the Primera División de El Salvador alongside his compatriot Felipe Brito.
+In 2023, Julio moved abroad and signed with Luis Ángel Firpo in the Primera División de El Salvador alongside his compatriot Felipe Brito.
+The next year, he switched to Alianza FC on a one-year deal.
+In 2025, he moved to Municipal Limeño and Águila in the second half of the same year.